 To avoid performance degradation due to nonuniform sources, the quantizer should be matched to the specific source density, but still there exist promising alternatives to the training of an unconstrained codebook.
-The basic idea is to maintain the local latticesimilarity while making the global structure matched to the source.
+The basic idea is to maintain the local lattice-similarity while making the global structure matched to the source.

-One quantizer structure with this aim is the piecewise uniform quantizer introduced by Kuhlmann and Bucklew [21, 20].
+One quantizer structure with this aim is the piecewise uniform quantizer introduced by Kuhlmann and Bucklew [22, 20].
 It is a generalization of the lattice quantizer, where a given (nonuniform) probability density function is approximated with a staircase function.
 In each region where the density approximation is constant, the codebook is populated by a suitably scaled lattice.
-Similar structures are obtained by designing two-stage quantizers where the second stage is a lattice [22, 23, 24].
+Similar structures are obtained by designing two-stage quantizers where the second stage is a lattice [23, 24, 25].

 A more general method to improve the performance of a lattice quantizer for nonuniform source densities is to apply a nonlinear transform function to each input vector before quantization, and the inverse function to quantized data.
 This approach is called companding and it is used in many scalar applications.
-It was suggested for use in vector quantization by Gersho [7], and Bucklew characterized its high-rate performance [25, 26].
-Antonini et al. applied companding and lattice vector quantization to wavelet coefficients for image data [27].
+It was suggested for use in vector quantization by Gersho [7], and Bucklew characterized its high-rate performance [26, 27].
+Antonini et al. applied companding and lattice vector quantization to wavelet coefficients for image data [28].
 The piecewise uniform quantizer is a special case of a companding lattice quantizer, where the transform function is piecewise linear.

-An alternative method to modify a lattice quantizer to match a nonuniform source is presented in the sequel of this report, [1], where the advantages of a lattice structure are incorporated into a design algorithm for source-optimized vector quantizers.
+An alternative method to modify a lattice quantizer to match a nonuniform source is presented in [1], where the advantages of a lattice structure are incorporated into a design algorithm for source-optimized vector quantizers.

-In section 1.1 it was assumed that each codevector was encoded with exactly $\log_2 N$ bits.
+In Section I-A it was assumed that each codevector was encoded with exactly $\log_2 N$ bits.
 If the codevectors have unequal a priori probabilities, the average rate can be reduced by applying an entropy code to the quantizer output.
-It has been shown that if an entropy code is employed, the optimal high-rate vector quantizer should have a uniform distribution of codevectors [7] [28, p.
-131] [29, p.
+It has been shown that if an entropy code is employed, the optimal high-rate vector quantizer should have a uniform distribution of codevectors [7] [29, p.
+131] [30, p.
 471].
-Hence, if Gersho's conjecture (see section 1.2) is true, then a tessellating quantizer is asymptotically optimal when the rate tends to infinity.
+Hence, if Gersho's conjecture (see Section I-B) is true, then a tessellating quantizer is asymptotically optimal when the rate tends to infinity.
 The optimality does not require the source density to be uniform or even smooth, only that the differential entropy is finite, as proved by Linder and Zeger [8].
-It is worth mentioning that a tessellating quantizer with entropy coding performs closer to the rate-distortion bound than the optimal fixed-rate vector quantizer.
-The argument behind this statement is the following: The optimal fixed-rate vector quantizer is inferior to (has higher average rate than) the same quantizer with an entropy code.
+It is worth mentioning that a tessellating quantizer with entropy coding performs closer to the ratedistortion bound than the optimal fixed-rate vector quantizer.
+The argument behind this statement is the following: The optimal fixedrate vector quantizer is inferior to (has higher average rate than) the same quantizer with an entropy code.
 And a codebook with nonuniform point density is inferior to a uniform codebook, as long as entropy coding is being applied.
-Applications of entropy coded lattice quantization are presented in, e.g., [14, 30, 31].
+Applications of entropy coded lattice quantization are presented in, e.g., [14, 31, 32].